You probably learned all five of those things separately.

 When you calculate the reduced velocity in the two different frames, the Δt and the Δx will be different.
 You can see by looking at the starting-point and ending-point of the black line, and evaluating the coordinates of these points in the two different frames.
 However, the ratio Δx/Δt will be the same in both cases.

-If you take an ordinary particle (such as an electron) and boost it to higher and higher rapidity, its world line gets closer and closer to the black line in figure 32.
-So, loosely speaking, the black line corresponds to a world line where the x-component of the 4-velocity is infinite.
+If you take an ordinary particle (such as an electron) and boost it to higher and higher rapidity, its world line gets closer and closer to the black line in figure 28.
+So, loosely speaking, the black line corresponds to a world line where the x-component of the spacetime velocity is infinite.

 For a massless particle (such as a photon) moving in the x direction, its worldline coincides with the black line.
-The 4-velocity of such a particle is undefined.
+The spacetime velocity of such a particle is undefined.

-Interestingly enough, the 4-momentum is perfectly well defined for massless particles, even though the 4-velocity is not.
-Obviously you cannot compute the 4-velocity from the 4-momentum via the formula u=p/m, since the mass is zero.
+Interestingly enough, the spacetime momentum is perfectly well defined for massless particles, even though the spacetime velocity is not.
+Obviously you cannot compute the spacetime velocity from the spacetime momentum via the formula u=p/m, since the mass is zero.
 Still, you can measure the energy and the momentum directly.

-For a massless particle, E2 always equals pxyz2, in accordance with equation 11.
+For a massless particle, E2 always equals pxyz2, no matter what frame (if any) you choose, in accordance with equation 13.

 Important tangential remark: The speed “c” is conventionally called the speed of light.
 However, the phenomenon we are describing here is absolutely not restricted to light.
 The speed we are talking about throughout this document is a geometrical property of spacetime.
 Rather than calling it the speed of light, you could call it the speed of diagonals in spacetime.